What Happens If I Eat Too Much While On Saxenda?

 Weight loss is no easy feat.
-Even when using weight loss aids such as Saxenda, it’s important to watch what you eat and exercise regularly.
+Even when using weight loss aids such as Saxenda, it’s essential to maintain a balanced diet and exercise regularly.

 But Saxenda is not a magic bullet and won’t help you lose weight on its own.
 You need to eat a low-calorie diet and exercise regularly in order to support your weight loss journey.

-We look into overeating affects your treatment with Saxenda, provide tips on preventing overeating, and what to do if you do break your diet.
+We explore how overeating affects your treatment with Saxenda, provide tips on preventing overeating, and outline what to do if you do break your diet.

 While it’s absolutely fine to have a treat every now and again, frequently overeating or consuming sugary or fatty foods can impact your weight loss efforts, regardless of whether you are using a weight loss aid.

 The bottom line is that any weight loss effort requires a calorie deficit.
 You can easily think of this as eating less and moving more.
-Whether you choose to cut out foods high in sugar and saturated fats or eat smaller portions, you will be reducing the overall amount of calories you will be consuming, which promotes weight loss.
+Whether you choose to cut out foods high in sugar and saturated fats or eat smaller portions, you will reduce the overall amount of calories you consume, which promotes weight loss.

 According to the NHS, men should consume around 2,500 calories per day, while women should aim for a daily intake of 2,000 calories.
 To lose weight at a steady pace, the NHS recommend reducing your calorie intake to 1,900 calories for men and 1,400 calories for women.